uglymol/uglymol/paper.md

 It uses web technologies (JavaScript and WebGL) and is suitable for embedding in web applications.
 The project was started as a fork of xtal.js [@xtaljs].

+Three-dimensional structural models of macromolecules are used to gain insights into biological processes.
+Most of the macromolecular structures are determined using X-ray crystallography, which provides information about electron density in a crystal.
+The electron density map is used to build a model and can be later used to check the local quality of the model.

 UglyMol is aimed at crystallographers who inspect electron density at various stages of structure solution and model completion.
 It can be also used by researchers who before using a model from the Protein Data Bank want to check how well the model is supported by the experimental data.

-To make UglyMol easy to use by its audience, the user interface is closely resembling Coot [@coot], a desktop program that is popular among crystallographers.
+To make UglyMol easy to use by its audience, the user interface is closely resembling Coot [@coot], a desktop program popular among crystallographers.

 UglyMol is currently used in a few web applications.
 In SynchWeb [@synchweb] in Diamond Light Source it presents results from the refinement pipeline Dimple [@dimple].
 In EXI [@exi] in European Synchrotron Radiation Facility it shows results from a phasing pipeline.
-And in CCP4 web services [@ccp4web] -- results from multiple programs and pipelines.
+In CCP4 web services [@ccp4web] -- results from multiple programs and pipelines.
+And in molstack [@molstack], which is a platforms for sharing electron density maps and their interpretations, it shows the shared maps.

 # References